 Treatment of Asthma During Pregnancy

 Because asthma can change during pregnancy, doctors may ask women with asthma to use a peak flow meter to monitor their breathing more often.
 Pregnant women with asthma should see their doctor regularly so that treatment can be adjusted as needed.
 Maintaining good control of asthma is important.
 Inadequate treatment can result in serious problems.

 Inhaled bronchodilators (such as albuterol) and inhaled corticosteroids (such as budesonide) can be used during pregnancy.
 When inhaled, the drugs affect mainly the lungs and are less likely to affect the whole body and the fetus than when they are taken by mouth.
 Theophylline (taken by mouth) is not usually used during pregnancy.
-Corticosteroids taken by mouth are used only when other treatments are ineffective or after asthma suddenly worsens.

 Being vaccinated against the influenza (flu) virus during the flu season is particularly important for pregnant women with asthma.